mbenav3/ibm-iotp-maximo-node-red/README.md

     Click the **Install** tab and search **throttle**.
 Install the **node-red-contrib-throttle** node as shown in the image below:

-![A screenshot of a computer Description automatically generated](./media/image10.png)
+![A screenshot of a cell phone Description automatically generated](./media/image8.png)

 12. Repeat step 9 for the **node-red-contrib-scx-ibmiotapp** node.

+![A screenshot of a social media post Description automatically generated](./media/image9.png)

 13. Navigate to an instance of Node-RED.

-Create a new canvas titled **Maximo Meter REST API**.
+14. Go to the following Box link: <https://ibm.box.com/v/apm-mahi-lab>

-14. Download the **Maximo\_Meter\_RESTAPI.json** file.
-Open the file in any Text Editor and copy the code.
+15. Download the **Maximo\_Meter\_RESTAPI\_FS\_2020.json** file.
+Open
+    the file in any Text Editor and copy the code.
 From the menu in the top right-hand corner, select **Import Clipboard** and paste the code.
+Click the **import** button.
+You should see 3 tabs, as shown
+    below:

+![A screenshot of a social media post Description automatically generated](./media/image10.png)

+16. Create a new tab by clicking the + sign on the top right-hand corner and call the tab **Maximo Meter REST API**:

+![A picture containing clock, game Description automatically generated](./media/image11.png)

+17. Copy the flow from the **Maximo METER API (Ref)** tab and paste the flows into the **Maximo Meter REST API** tab.

+18. Open the **IoT PLATFORM** node and click the **Pencil Icon** as shown below:

-> ![A screenshot of a cell phone Description automatically
+![A screenshot of a cell phone Description automatically generated](./media/image12.png)
-> generated](./media/image11.tiff)

-15. Open the **IoT PLATFORM** node and click the **Pencil Icon**.
-Enter the credentials to your instance of the IoT Platform that you used in Exercise 4-1 of the lab, Step 4.
+19. Enter the credentials to your instance of the IoT Platform that you used in Exercise 4-1 of the lab, Step4.
 NOTE: URL is
     \<org-id\>.messaging.internetofthings.ibmcloud.com

-![A screenshot of a social media post Description automatically generated](./media/image12.png)

-16. Click the **Update** button.
-In the **Device ID** field, enter the name of the device (ex.
+20. Click the **Update** button.
+Click the checkbox next to the **Device ID** label to edit the Device ID field, enter the name of the device (ex.
 DBNT).
+Leave the checkbox unchecked.

-17. Click **Done** and then **Deploy** the Node-RED flow.
+21. Click **Done** and then **Deploy** the Node-RED flow.
 The IoT PLATFORM node should now say connected.
 If not, check the credentials or notify the lab instructor.

-18. Open the **Build METER REST API URL** node.
+22. Open the **Build METER REST API URL** node.
 Follow the instructions outlined in the node and replace the appropriate variables.
+For your convenience, all of the configurable variables have been placed at the beginning of the node.

-l![A screenshot of a social media post Description automatically generated](./media/image13.png)
+![A screenshot of a social media post Description automatically generated](./media/image13.png)

-19. Repeat **Step 8** for the **Evaluate METER & Build REST API URL**.
+23. Repeat **Step 8** for the **Evaluate METER & Build REST API URL**.

-20. Copy and paste every node after the IoT Platform node and repeat **Steps 8 & 9** for any additional meters.
+24. Copy and paste every node after the IoT Platform node and repeat **Steps 8 & 9** for any additional meters.
 The Node-RED flow should look similar to the one shown on the following page.
 NOTE: Turn on the **Debug** nodes and confirm that values are being posted to Maximo (400 = Successful.
-200 = Failed).

-![A screenshot of a social media post Description automatically generated](./media/image14.png)
+200 = Failed).![A screenshot of a social media post Description automatically generated](./media/image14.png)

-21. You are now finished with **Exercise 4-2**.
+25. You are now finished with **Exercise 4-2**.
 You’ve successfully posted sensor readings to Maximo in the form of meters.
 If you haven’t already noticed, the throttle node is meant to simulate normal operating data at the desired rate.
 The Evaluate METER node is meant to send only data points that exceed the thresholds.
 In the following exercise, you will view your sensors readings in the HEALTH UI from the perspective of the Reliability Engineer.
+    Exercise– Using HEALTH